Modeling Task Effects in Human Reading with Neural Network-based Attention: Background

-Attention-based neural architectures either employ \emph{soft attention} or \emph{hard attention}.
-Soft attention distributes real-valued attention values over the input, making end-to-end training with gradient descent possible.
+Neural networks have been used for cognitive modeling since their inception, with many of the fundamental architectures and algorithms developed decades ago by \citet{PDP:86}.
+Neural models are attractive in a cognitive context because they perform representation learning, i.e., suitable representations for a given cognitive task emerge during training, rather than having to be pre-specified by the model designer.
+This provides a potential explanation for how cognitive functions are acquired based on general learning mechanisms in combination with the exposure to suitable training data.

+The renaissance of neural networks in artificial intelligence was triggered by the development of new learning algorithms, more advanced network architectures, and the availability of massive amounts of data and compute.
+It led to breakthroughs in areas such as computer vision \citep{krizhevsky2012imagenet}, speech recognition \citep{graves2013speech}, and natural language processing \citep{collobert2011natural}.
+Today's neural architectures and algorithms are efficient, scalable, and robust, enabling the development of models that can be trained on large, realistic datasets and achieve state-of-the-art performance on a wide range of AI tasks.

+More recently, neural networks have been augmented with attention mechanisms.
+Attention in this context can be understood as a distribution over the input of the network that indicates which parts of the input are important for computing the network output.
+A range of attention-based neural network architectures have been proposed in the literature, showing promise in both natural language processing and computer vision \citep[e.g.,][]{mnih_recurrent_2014, bahdanau_neural_2015}.
+These architectures either employ soft attention or hard attention.
+Soft attention distributes real-valued attention values over the input and is typically trained using backpropagation.
 Hard attention mechanisms make discrete choices about which parts of the input to focus on, and can be trained with reinforcement learning \citep{mnih_recurrent_2014}.
-In NLP, soft attention can mitigate the difficulty of compressing long sequences into fixed-dimensional vectors, with applications in machine translation \citep{bahdanau_neural_2015} and question answering \citep{hermann_teaching_2015}.
-In computer vision, both types of attention can be used for selecting regions in an image \citep{ba_learning_2015,xu_show_2015}.
+In language processing models, soft attention can mitigate the difficulty of compressing long sequences into fixed-dimensional vectors, with applications in machine translation \citep{bahdanau_neural_2015} and question answering \citep{hermann_teaching_2015}.
+In computer vision, both types of attention can be used for selecting image regions for processing \citep{ba_learning_2015, xu_show_2015}.

+When it comes to modeling word skipping, i.e., the decision whether a given word should be fixated or not, hard attention is a natural modeling choice.
+It mimics the binary nature of the skipping decision (rather than assuming a real-valued attention weight), and can be trained using reinforcement learning, thus avoiding a cognitively implausible supervised learning scheme.